of the Russian Orthodox Church Outside of Russia

 n) in necessary cases, entrusts bodies under his jurisdiction to conduct closed or public enquiries or formal investigations;

-o) confers awards on clergy up to the kamilavka, inclusively, awards the Holy Gospel or holy icons and confers his blessing on clergy and laity in the form of certificates of blessing [gramatas], etc.;
+o) confers awards on clergy up to the kamilavka, inclusively, awards the Holy Gospel or holy icons and confers his blessing on clergy and laity in the form of certificates, etc.;

-p) permits the establishment of church brotherhoods and sisterhoods, philanthropic, educational and other institutions beneficial to the Church and closes them, confirms their rules and controls them;
+p) permits the establishment of church brotherhoods and sisterhoods, philanthropic, educational and other beneficial institutions and closes them, confirms their rules and controls them;

-Note: Curricula of religious schools are confirmed by the Synod of Bishops at the representation of its Schools Committee.
+Note: Curricula of seminaries are confirmed by the Synod of Bishops at the representation of a member of the Schools Committee.

 s) summons Diocesan Assemblies under his chairmanship;